Who are our photography courses for?

 Photography And The Art of Pre-visualization

-I have been a photographer and tutor for over twenty years and have been lucky to instruct hundreds of student workshops with a huge range of abilities.
+I have been a photographer and tutor for over twenty years and have been lucky to instruct hundreds of student photography courses with a huge range of abilities.
 Most beginners struggle with trying to recall large amounts of technical stuff they have read in books or maybe Googled.
 There is simply too much to remember, too many numbers, settings and rules!

 One thing that has dawned on me is that that all cameras have the ability to perform six basic functions.
 I can teach you what they are, how to ‘pre-visualise’ your final image, and make some simple decisions to help you achieve the result you intended.